memspace/zefyr/doc/quick-start.md

   NotusDocument _loadDocument() {
     // For simplicity we hardcode a simple document with one line of text
     // saying "Zefyr Quick Start".
-    final Delta delta = Delta()..insert("Zefyr Quick Start\n");
+    // (Note that delta must always end with newline.) final Delta delta = Delta()..insert("Zefyr Quick Start\n");
-    // Note that delta must always end with newline. return NotusDocument.fromDelta(delta);
+    return NotusDocument.fromDelta(delta);
   }
 }
 ```

-In the above example we created a page with an AppBar and Zefyr editor in its
+Above example widget creates a page with an `AppBar` and Zefyr editor in its
 body.
 We also initialize our editor with a simple one-line document.

 Now we need to wire it up with our app.
 Open `lib/main.dart` and replace